codefresh-io/docs.codefresh.io/_docs/yaml-examples/examples/terraform.md

 Run the pipeline and see your deployment succeed.

-Note that in a production pipeline you should also handle the Terraform state in a proper manner.
-The example provided is using a file for stage storage which is not appropriate for using Terraform in a team environment.
+Note that in a production pipeline you should also handle the [Terraform state](https://www.terraform.io/docs/state/) in a proper manner.
+The example provided is using a file for [state storage](https://www.terraform.io/docs/backends/index.html) which is not appropriate when using Terraform in a team environment.

 ## Handling Pull requests

 You can easily use the same pipeline or a different one for pull requests.
 In this case replace the `terraform apply` command with `terraform plan`.
-Even better you can add an [approval step]({{site.baseurl}}/docs/codefresh-yaml/steps/approval/) to allows humans to inspect the pipeline first.
+Even better, you can add an [approval step]({{site.baseurl}}/docs/codefresh-yaml/steps/approval/) to allow humans to inspect the pipeline first.

 ## What to read next